kaihongdave/helloword/README.md

 # helloword
-test how to use github
+Test how to use github

+How to use windows git command line to
+- add new file
+- modify and commit the file change
+- delete one file